mozilla/addons-server/docs/topics/api/accounts.rst

     :>json int id: The numeric user id.
     :>json string username: username chosen by the user, used in the profile url.
 If not set will be a randomly generated string.
     :>json string name: The name chosen by the user, or the username if not set.
-    :>json array addons_listed: Array holding the :ref:`addons <addon-detail-object>` the user has developed and are listed on this website.
-    :>json float averagerating: The average rating for the `addons_listed`.
+    :>json float average_addon_rating: The average rating for addons the developer has listed on the website.
+    :>json int num_addons_listed: The number of addons the developer has listed on the website.
     :>json string|null biography: More details about the user.
     :>json string|null homepage: The user's website.
     :>json string|null location: The location of the user.
     :>json string|null occupation: The occupation of the user.
     :>json string picture_url: URL to a photo of the user, or `/static/img/anon_user.png` if not set.
     :>json string|null picture_type: the image type (only 'image/png' is supported) if a user defined photo has been provided, or none if no photo has been provided.
-    :>json array reviews: Array holding the :ref:`reviews <review-detail-object>` the user has written.
     :>json boolean is_addon_developer: The user has developed and listed add-ons on this website.
     :>json boolean is_artist: The user has developed and listed themes on this website.